 Step 2: Download a Docker Image

-6. In order to start and run a Docker container, first an image must be downloaded from Docker Hub on your host.
-Docker Hub offers a great deal of free images from its repositories.
+8. In order to start and run a Docker container, first, an image must be downloaded from Docker Hub on your host.
+Docker Hub offers a lot of free images from its repositories.

 # docker search ubuntu